(As an Amazon Associate DirtBikeIdeas.com earns from qualifying purchases)

 - Always wear Earplugs

-- Wear Sensible Clothes: wear flat-soled shoes and long sleeves, with leather trousers.
+- Wear Sensible Clothes: wear flat-soled shoes and long sleeves, with protective dirt bike pants.
 Jean or other tight clothes are not much efficient because the energy of the impact goes straight through.

 - A brimmed hat is a very important accessory for protecting your ears.